Breaking the Single-Location Plateau

 Patient acquisition isn't systematized.
 No answer engine optimization for AI-driven provider research.
 No systematic review generation.
 No referral program with structured incentives.
 Growth depends on founder reputation and organic word-of-mouth.

 Treatment planning lacks conversion architecture.
 Treatment plans presented as clinical recommendations rather than patient decision frameworks.
 No financing presentation system.
-No case acceptance tracking to identify conversion bottlenecks.
+No case acceptance tracking.
 High treatment plan volume, low acceptance rates.

 Scheduling optimizes for simplicity, not revenue.
 Appointment types treated uniformly.
-No dynamic pricing for high-demand time slots.
-No systematic approach to filling cancellations.
+No dynamic approach to filling cancellations.
 Operatory utilization gaps during off-peak hours represent pure revenue loss.

 Uninsured patients underserved.
 No membership program offering predictable annual cost for preventive care.
 Uninsured patients receive emergency treatment only, then disappear until the next crisis.
 Recurring revenue opportunity completely missed.